accommodation in maroussi

 The “journey” refers to the route of the electric railway, also known as the green metro line 1, from one end to another – from Piraeus to Kifissia.

-ready to visit Athens and booking a trip?
+ready to learn Greek in the Maroussi school, and booking a trip?

-Then take a look and plan your city-trip
+Then take a look and plan your city-trip, or search rooms in North Athens

 Not feeling confident to travel by yourself in Athens, during the first days?